 Main St & 1 Avenue

-For a guided tour of the Cathedral, please contact Louis Stringer at (306) 650-8228
+For a guided tour of the Cathedral, please contact Louis Stringer at (306) 650-8228.

-All stained glass found in the building cam from France and the Bishop's Chair dates back to the 17th century.
+All stained glass found in the building came from France, and the Bishop's Chair dates back to the 17th century.
 Once used by Italian Royalty, the Bishop's Chair was brought to Canada by the Order of Jesus-Mary.
 Originally named the church of St. Philomena, it was changed to Our Lady of the Assumption Cathedral in 1965 as at this time St. Philomena was denounced as a saint when they could not find her corpse in the catacombs.
 This building has been a "Co-Cathedral" since the Diocese of Gravelbourg amalgamated with the Diocese of Regina in 1998.
-Previously it had the status of a Cathedral.
+Previously, it had the status of a Cathedral.

 For a complete history of the Co-Cathedral, please visit their website.